Tsaobis Baboon Project

 Working with baboons in the Tsaobis landscape

 Observers spend the day on foot in the company of the baboons as they traverse the rocky, mountainous terrain around the Swakop riverbed.
 This landscape is beautiful but also physically demanding.
 Field team members travel (with backpacks) up to 10km a day, often ascending and descending steep hills and slippery scree slopes as they follow the baboons.
-Towards the end of the field season, in the early summer months, the days also become hotter (40oC plus) and longer (14 hours).
+Towards the end of October, in the early summer months, the days also become hotter (40oC plus) and longer (14 hours).
 The baboons are habituated to the presence of human observers, allowing data to be collected from close proximity without causing disturbance, but observers must always act carefully and responsibly when in the company of these wild animals.
-Data collection is conducted with checksheets and/or handheld computers.
+Data collection is largely conducted with handheld computers.
 On-site supervision and detailed guidelines will be provided at Tsaobis, describing how to work with the baboons in this desert landscape.

 Vegetation mapping and surveying